Razyapoo/KGBClusteringDocumentation/user_documentation.md

     <em>Figure 14.
 The visual representation of the zooming out feature.</em>
 </p>

 The process of zooming in is similar to zooming out.
 By repeatedly clicking the “+” button, we can gradually return to the initial state from which we started.
 This can be seen in Figure 13.
-Local zooming works in a similar way.
-Map-style zooming can be enabled by selecting the local or global zooming in combination with the "Zoom In / Zoom Out" option.
+Local grouping of clusters works in a similar way.
+Map-style zooming can be enabled by selecting the local or global grouping of clusters in combination with the "Zoom In / Zoom Out" option.

 <p>Group compact mode</p>